 At 8am the heat was already rising, as my taxi dropped me at the Arikok Park Visitor Centre at the northern end of Aruba.
 Think of the Caribbean and perhaps you’ll imagine relaxing on white sandy beaches with a rum punch in your hand.
-I’d had my fair share of that on Aruba, but today I was about to experience a different side of the island; a hike along sandy paths weaving between spiky cactus, past cave paintings and giant boulders.
+I’d had my fair share of that, but today I was about to experience a different side of the island; hiking in Aruba along sandy paths weaving between spiky cactus, past cave paintings and giant boulders.

-My guide Stanson met me in the Visitor Centre, an impressive hardwood and glass building that had been constructed in 2008, offering visitors information about the flora and fauna as well as much needed air-conditioning.
-The visitor centre is the starting point for many of the hikes in the park and is easy to get to, although the speed bumps on the park roads mean it’s easier to get around inside the park with a four-wheel drive vehicle.
+My guide Stanson met me in the Visitor Centre, an impressive hardwood and glass building that had been constructed in 2008, offering visitors information about Aruba hiking, the flora and fauna as well as much needed air-conditioning.
+The visitor centre is the starting point for Arikok National Park hiking and is easy to get to, although the speed bumps on the park roads mean it’s easier to get around inside the park with a four-wheel drive vehicle.
 Stanson explained that he was student volunteering as a park ranger in between his studies, and his enthusiasm was as infectious as his encyclopedic knowledge was impressive.

-We set off along the Canucu Arikok, an easy hiking trail that is ideal for first time visitors to the park.
+We set off along the Canucu Arikok, an easy trail that is ideal for first time visitors hiking Arikok National Park.
 The trail provides a circular route from the visitor centre, which takes around 2 hours to complete.
 Unusually, the ground was a little damp from overnight rain showers, the first decent rain they’d had for 3 years.
 The hot and arid climate of Aruba creates the distinctive landscape of the island, covered with prickly trees and cactus, which have adapted to survive the lack of water.

 Without Stanson’s warning, I could easily have brushed up against the Bringamosa plant, which he described as ‘like poison ivy on steroids‘, as it will make your skin burn and itch for several days.
 The best antidote is to either pour alcohol over your skin or to rub it with another plant that grows nearby, the Seida – the only problem being that the two plants look rather alike!